tulasidamarla/system_design/encoding/base64.md

 # Base64
 - Computers usually store data as binary.
-- Base64 is a text representation of data that consists of only 64 characters which are the alphanumeric characters (lowercase and uppercase), +, / and =.
+- Base64 is a text representation of data that consists of only 64 characters which are the alphanumeric characters (lowercase and uppercase), +, /.
   - These 64 characters are considered ‘safe’ because, they cannot be misinterpreted by legacy computers and programs unlike characters such as <, > \n and many others.
 - Base64 encoding is not meant to provide security.